KStateMachine/kstatemachine/README.md

 createStateMachine {
     //...
     pendingEventHandler = StateMachine.PendingEventHandler { pendingEvent, _ ->
+        error(
-        error("$this can not process pending $pendingEvent as event processing is already running. " + "Do not call processEvent() from notification listeners.")
+            "$this can not process pending $pendingEvent " + "as event processing is already running. " + "Do not call processEvent() from notification listeners."
+        )
     }
 }
 ```